 - 9 Ghirardelli Milk Chocolate Caramel Squares, unwrapped and placed in grid pattern

 toasted mini marshmallows

 - 3-4 cups Mini Marshmallows

-- Adjust the oven rack to the 2nd level position, pre-heat oven to 350ºF.
+- Adjust the oven rack to the 2nd level position just above center and preheat then oven to 350ºF.

 - Generously spray an 8″ x 8″ pan with a flour-based baking spray.
 Set aside.
 Tip: If you’d like to be able to pull the brownies out of the pan easier to cut them, add 2 overlapping strips of parchment paper on top of the flour-based coated pan, then spray again with the flour-based baking spray.
 If you plan to just keep them in the pan to cut them, then you can skip the parchment paper.

 - Using a food processor, pulverize the graham crackers into fine crumbs.
 Add in the melted butter and pulse until fully combined.

 - Spoon the graham cracker crust into the borrow of the prepared 8” x 8” brownie pan, then place in the freezer to chill while you prepare the brownie batter.